 Through discussions that cut across discipline and sectors, we will investigate how the social context promotes innovation and well-being in Quebec, Canada and the world.

-Richard Gold is a senior fellow with CIGI’s International Law Research Program (ILRP), effective October 2016.
+E. Richard Gold is a CIGI senior fellow, effective October 2016.
 He is also a James McGill Professor with McGill University’s Faculty of Law.

 Olena Ivus is a senior fellow at the Centre for International Governance Innovation (CIGI), focusing on the interface between Canada's domestic innovation and international trade.